Sunday, June 28, 2026

 Known cemetery burials/markers are HERE.

-[i] At least that is what I remember being told.
+[i] I originally thought I was told that the church building was on the right, across the road from the cemetery.
 However, on a 1955 General Highway Map of Rusk County, Texas, the church house symbol is shown on the left, on the cemetery side.
+This has been confirmed by people what have attended there in the past, including Betty Hancock and Jeff Elliott.

 0 Comments: